gav007/smartprep/README.md

     ```bash
     docker-compose up -d
     ```
-    This command will build the image (if not already built) and start the container defined in `docker-compose.yml`, loading the environment variables from the specified file.
+    This command will build the image (if not already built) and start the container defined in `docker-compose.yml`, loading environment variables if configured.

 To stop the container:
 ```bash